 Initially self-taught, Gustavo refined his playing with several of North America’s top players.
 In spring of 2014, he independently recorded Punto Lejano, a full-length studio album, at Empty Sea Studios in Seattle, WA.
 The album was performed by a 6-piece, instrumental ensemble and consists of four long-form, through-composed pieces.
 It was released in summer of 2014.

 Amongst a variety of influences, Gustavo’s main references include Paco de Lucía, Pepe Habichuela, Manolo Sanlúcar, Tomatito, Moraíto Chico, and Miguel Ángel Cortés.
 In addition to his love of flamenco, he is a fan of jazz, classical, rock, and various forms of world music.
 He enjoys playing with artists from these different traditions.
-Born and raised in Twin Falls, Idaho, he spent ten years in Seattle before moving to Spain.
+Born and raised in Twin Falls, ID, he spent ten years in Seattle before moving to Spain and then Austin.
 Las Vegas, NV; Turin, Italy; St. Louis, MO; Barcelona, Spain; and Buenos Aires, Argentina, have all been called home at one time or another as well.
 Gustavo holds undergraduate and graduate degrees in architecture.
-He is a registered architect in Washington State, and was employed by LMN Architects in Seattle prior to receiving his performing arts fellowship.
+He is a registered architect in Washington State and is currently employed by Matt Fajkus Architecture.